rust-lang/rust-wiki-backup/Lib-datetime.md

 ### Separate Date/Time and Calendar interfaces

 Options:
-  * DateTime interface coupled to a calendar
+  * Date/Time coupled to a calendar
+    * Used by:
+      * Qt: Gregorian calendar
+  * Date/Time tied to a configurable calendar
-    * Used by: Qt
+    * Used by: Boost, Joda
-  * DateTime interface independent of a calendar
+  * Date/Time independent of a calendar
-    * Used by: Boost, Cocoa, Joda
+    * Used by: Cocoa

 ### Reference